 If you think you have slow circulation in your limbs, try elevating your legs above heart level.
 Lifting your legs is a great way to improve circulation and relax at the same time.

-Having a healthy eating habit is the key to improving blood flow.
+Having a healthy eating habits is the key to improving blood flow.
 An unhealthy diet can cause vascular occlusion and slow blood circulation over time.

 You can improve your vascular health and circulation by eating fruits, vegetables, whole grains, lean proteins, and healthy fats such as those found naturally in avocados, fish oil, olive oil, nuts, and seeds.